SB-1090

 Plain Language

-When the operator knows or should have known a user is a minor, two unconditional obligations apply: (1) always disclose that the user is interacting with AI rather than a human — this is not subject to the 'reasonable person' condition in subsection (a); and (2) provide a prominent default reminder at least every three hours during ongoing conversations that the AI companion is AI-generated and the user should take a break.
-The 'should have known' standard (as amended from the original 'should reasonably suspect') creates a constructive knowledge obligation — operators cannot avoid these duties by failing to implement reasonable age-detection measures.
+When the operator knows or should have known that a user is a minor, two disclosure obligations apply unconditionally: (1) the operator must always disclose that the user is interacting with AI and not a human — regardless of whether a reasonable person would be misled; and (2) the operator must provide a default, clear and conspicuous reminder at least every three hours during continuing interactions that the AI companion is artificially generated and that the user should take a break.
+The 'should have known' standard is broader than actual knowledge and may require operators to make reasonable efforts to identify minor users.

 Statutory Text